ryanflorence/react-training/lessons/01-your-first-component.md

 --------------

 We want to click the summary and have the details toggle it's visibility.
-React uses the DOM names for event handlers declared on the element itself: `onClick`, not `onclick`.
+React uses `camelCase` names for event handlers declared on the element itself: `onClick`, not `onclick`.

 ```js